 About 100 years ago, the term “Rest Cottage” referred to a modest house where the ladies of the Ebell provided solace for women who needed to convalesce before returning to their homes..

-Shan explains, “Organizations submit applications and we review them based on many criteria.
+Former Chair Shan Suntherland explains, “Organizations submit applications and we review them based on many criteria.
 Then pairs of volunteers make a site visit to those charities.
 They come back and report and we vote on how much money to give to each.”

 All of the charities supported do tremendous work for women and communities.
 Among this year’s recipients is Housing Works.
 Says Shan, “They provide permanent housing for women, including those with mental issues.
 They’re the ones who get the bag ladies off the street.
 They stabilize communities – you can’t imagine the ripple effect this organization has.”